monktastic/blog/pages/dream/past.md

-Forget "five minutes ago"; there's no way to prove that it didn't all just spring into being *now*, with all the apparent evidence for a past (including the objects and people around you, your memories, etc.) having been manufactured on the spot.
+Forget "five minutes ago"; there's no way to prove that it didn't all just spring into being *now*, with all the apparent evidence for a past (including the objects and people around you, your memories, pictures from "yesterday", etc.) having been manufactured on the spot.

 The first thing that will happen is you will think "well sure there's no way to *prove* it, but that's obviously very unlikely."